-Though a high quality UPS will usually be cooled by several fans to increase resilience, even individual fan failures will increase the load on those remaining and may eventually lead to the UPS overheating, causing the system to transfer to bypass and leaving the critical load unprotected.
+Though high-quality UPS power supplies will usually be cooled by several fans to increase resilience, even individual fan failures will increase the load on those remaining and may eventually lead to the UPS overheating, causing the system to transfer to bypass and leaving the critical load unprotected.
 Therefore whilst a UPS may operate online for a short period until an individual fan is replaced, it is not recommended to run for a long period of time as it will cause the temperature to rise and cause other internal components to age prematurely.

-In the event of multiple fan failures however the internal temperature of the UPS will rise rapidly and cause the UPS to transfer to static bypass, leaving the critical load unprotected from outages.
+In the event of multiple fan failures, however, the internal temperature of the uninterruptible power supply will rise rapidly and cause the UPS to transfer to static bypass, leaving the critical load unprotected from power outages.
 In this instance therefore fans should be replaced immediately.

-Benefits of preventative maintenance when it comes to fans
+Benefits of preventative UPS maintenance when it comes to fans

 - Ensure continuous uptime and availability of your UPS system